GMT-458-Web-GIS/geogame-beyzoren/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com].

----

 **Enjoy playing and test your knowledge about Turkey's famous landmarks!**